nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid.

 > 3a1.
+The given index is out of range.
+> Application shows an error message.
+  Use case ends.

+3b.
+Index is not specified.

+> 3b1.
 Application shows an error message.
-  Use case ends.
+> Use case ends.

-#### Use case: Remove tag from a task
+#### Use case: Add tag to a task/event

 **MSS**

-1. User requests a list of tasks or find task with keyword.
-2. Application shows a list of tasks.
+1. Application shows a list of tasks and events.
-3. User requests to remove the tag of a specific task in the list.
+2. User requests to tag a specific task/event in the list by respective index.
-4. Application request confirmation from the user.
-5. User confirm the confirmation.
-6. Application deletes the tag that is associated to the task. <br>
+3. Application add the tag and associated it with the task/event.
+4. Application shows a updated list of tasks and events.
 Use case ends.

 **Extensions**